 It is important that you keep all necessary records for your home office expense claims, such as**:

-- receipts or other written evidence, including for depreciating assets you have purchased
+- Receipts or other written evidence, included for depreciating assets you have purchased

 We are in the process of creating some tools to help you manage your home office expense claims.
 Check back in shortly, or email us on email@example.com and we will let you know when they are live.